markd2/JavascriptFun/vscode-notes.md

     - I am not alone - https://stackoverflow.com/questions/42042369/how-to-disable-blue-notification-badges-on-vs-code
     - someone mentioned "Zen Mode" _You would enjoy the Zen Mode of VS Code_
         - oh.
 Just full-screen
-* highlighting the word the cursor is next to.
-What is the point?
+* ~highlighting the word the cursor is next to.
+What is the point?~
     - Looks like default behavior if there's otherwise no other language support: https://github.com/Microsoft/vscode/issues/5351
     - moved to https://github.com/microsoft/vscode/issues/24426
     - editor.occurrencesHighlight - set to false
-* It auto highlights
+* ~It auto highlights *everywhere* when I make a selection.~ - editor.selectionHighlight
+* omg the autocomplete is aggressive.
+    - Editor quick suggestions delay.  cranked it up to 10 seconds
+    - "editor.quickSuggestions": { "other": false, "comments": false, "strings": false },
+    - but still showing up
+* has control-K, but not yank :-(
+* The aggressive error squiggles are stress-inducing
+* ~The aggressive hover stuff is stress-inducing~ - editor.hover.delay